bcgov/orgbook-bc-api-docs/docs/README.md

 #### Response

-The API response will have the following interface definition:
+The API response will have the following type definition:

 ```
 interface TopicResponse {